k2-fsa/icefall/egs/librispeech/ASR/RESULTS.md

 #### Training on full librispeech

-In this model, the lengths of chunk and right context are 32 frames (i.e., 0.32s) chunk and 8 frames (i.e., 0.08s), respectively.
+In this model, the lengths of chunk and right context are 32 frames (i.e., 0.32s) and 8 frames (i.e., 0.08s), respectively.

 The WERs are: